hwahyeon/burnout-test/README.md

 - [References](#references)

 ## Overview
 The Copenhagen Burnout Inventory (CBI) measures burnout across three dimensions: personal burnout, work-related burnout, and client-related burnout.
-Developed by Tage S. Kristensen et al. in 2005, the CBI is known for its strong reliability and validity.<sup>[1](#ref1)</sup>
+Developed by Tage S. Kristensen et al. in 2005<sup>[1](#ref1)</sup>, the CBI is known for its strong reliability and validity.

 The CBI has high internal reliability and effectively differentiates between occupational groups.
 It correlates with other measures of fatigue and well-being and predicts outcomes such as sickness absence and intention to quit.